docxology/p3if/docs/p3if_paste.md

 Introduction
-Institutions and organizations that deal with complex systems and evidence-based decisions ultimately rely on people to process critical information, and this can challenge any individual’s cognitive capacity.
+Institutions and organizations that deal with complex systems and evidence-based decisions ultimately rely on people to process critical information, and this can challenge any individual's cognitive capacity.
 Where high-consequence decisions are made, this represents an emerging vulnerability.
 The complex area of health security offers examples of these challenges, and this paper will draw multiple examples from that domain to illustrate an approach toward protecting the integrity and validity of those decisions.